Tracktion/tracktion_engine/tutorials/04 - DistortionEffectDemo.md

 EngineHelpers::loopAroundClip (*clip);
 ```

 - In order to control the gain parameter with the slider, we need to bind them together.
+This ensures that parameter value changes are reflected by the slider.
+When the slider is moved, the plugin parameter values are updated.
+Similarly, when the plugin parameter values are updated, the slider position changes.
 ```
 auto gainParam = gainPlugin->getAutomatableParameterByID ("gain");
 bindSliderToParameter (gainSlider, *gainParam);